JavaPhish/cody-intranet-scraper/README.md

 <h1> Open Source Intranet Project Scraper </h1>

+<h4> To Do: </h4>
+	- Create an install file so it can finally be run like a command (IMPORTANT)
+	- Release it to students to get bug reports and feedback
+	- hopefully get others to contribute as open source
+	- Get a decent sleep schedule

 <h4> Usage: </h4>
 	Navigate to the directory for the project (Yes you have to make the directory cry me a river) Then, using the command "idkyet" type in the project number OR the project URL